fbpx

 Kuplink, kuplank, kuplunk!
 Sal and her mother a picking blueberries to can for the winter.
 But when Sal wanders to the other side of Blueberry Hill, she discovers a mama bear preparing for her own long winter.
 Meanwhile Sal’s mother is being followed by a small bear with a big appetite for berries!
 Will each mother go home with the right little one?

 This sweet summer book can be used in speech therapy to focus on predicting and describing.
-It is also great for targeting various sounds: /s/, /l/, /bl/, /r/, /z/, /air/.
+It is also great for targeting various sounds: /s/, /l/, /bl/, /r/, /th/, /air/.
 Discover more of the speech and language teaching concepts for using Blueberries for Sal in speech therapy below:

-Key Teaching concepts
+Key Teaching Concepts

 Narrative Structure: